International Medical Internships in Tanzania

 Your working hours will usually be decided on a weekly basis and most volunteers work from Monday to Friday and have the weekends free.

-Projects Abroad also organizes regular medical outreach work and workshops for our medical interns in both Dar es Salaam and Arusha.
+Projects Abroad also organizes regular medical outreach work and workshops for our medical interns in both Moshi and Arusha.
 You will help carry out vital outreach work in disadvantaged communities and assist with providing healthcare services that would not otherwise be available.
 This will also give you a greater understanding of the medical system in Tanzania.

 You can read more detailed information about the aims of the project in our Tanzania Medicine & Healthcare Management Plan.